Stuycs-K/Systems-Lab10-StructFile-Template/README.md

 Read the contents of the data file into an array of struct pop_entry values.
 This array should be dynamically allocated based on the file size.

 Display the data in human-readable format, provide a number for each data entry when displaying.

+Create & write a new file `nyc_pop.dat` containing the population data using `struct pop_entry` .
+This file should contain the data directly, not text.

 ## -add_data